kbantoec/cheatsheet-flask-app/README.md

 * `.flaskenv` is where we set up our environment variables for the Flask backend (works only if `python-dotenv` installed)
 * A Flask based API backend was added in the `server` directory.

+## Table modification workflow

+1. Modify the structure in `models.py`
+2. Modify the CLI command to create the table in `utils.py`
+3. `reminder.html`template.
+   1. Modify the form
+   2. Modify the data-* attributes
+4. Modify the requests in `views.py`
+5. Add relevant functionalities in corresponding javascript file

+## Creation of the database

+Using the CLI:

+1. `flask reinit-db`
+2. `flask init-db`
+3. `flask test-db`

 ## Flask CLI commands

 I have added a CLI command in  the `__init__.py` file: